umd-mith/blacklivesmatter/README.md

 # #BlackLivesMatter at MITH

-This repository contains materials related to MITH's series of teachins around building and using collections of Twitter data.
+This repository contains materials related to MITH's series of teach-ins around building and using collections of Twitter data.